Migration Guides

 The following functions have been deprecated:

-These functions, when used incorrectly, can cause major performance problems and are generally viewed as anti-patterns and foot guns.
+These methods, when used incorrectly, can cause major performance problems and are generally viewed as anti-patterns and foot guns.
 These are planned to be removed altogether in 0.17.

-Instead of these functions consider doing one of the following:
+Instead of the above functions, consider doing one of the following:

 Areas:ECS.